KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

   genproclimit=1
 ```

-`genproclimit` sets the number of threads to be used for mining.
-To initiate all cores, use the value `-1`.

 ## keypool

+`keypool` instructs the daemon to pre-generate a certain number of public/private key pairs.
+This can facilitate `wallet.dat` backups being valid for both prior transactions and several dozen future transactions.

 > Using keypool as a default value in the coin's .conf file: